1923 Edmonton municipal election

 The 1923 municipal election was held December 10, 1923 to elect a mayor and six aldermen to sit on Edmonton City Council and four trustees to sit on the public school board.
 Robert Crossland, Paul Jenvrin, Thomas Magee, and Joseph Henri Picard were acclaimed to two-year terms on the separate school board.

 There were ten aldermen on city council, but four of the positions were already filled: Joseph Adair, James Collisson, Daniel Knott, and Rice Sheppard (SS) were all elected to two-year terms in 1922 and were still in office.
 Kenneth Alexander Blatchford had also been elected to a two-year term in 1922, but had resigned in order to run for mayor.
 Accordingly, William Rea was elected to a one-year term.

-There were seven trustees on the public school board, but three of the positions were already filled: W H Alexander, L T Barclay, and E T Bishop had all been elected to two-year terms in 1922 and were still in office.
+There were seven trustees on the public school board, but three of the positions were already filled: W. H. Alexander, L. T. Barclay, and Mrs. E. T. (Thyrza) Bishop had all been elected to two-year terms in 1922 and were still in office.
 The same was true on the separate board, where P M Dunne, J J Murray (SS), and Joseph Gariépy were continuing.

-Pursuant to a plebiscite conducted during the 1922 election, the 1923 election was the first to make use of the single transferable vote style of voting.
-The system ensured that both Independent (business) candidates and Labour candidates would be elected and that the most popular candidates in each slate would be elected.
-There was less counting of votes involved compared to previous year's election because each voter could cast just one vote in the aldermanic contest, instead of six votes each as had been the case under Plurality block voting.
+In line with the result of an electoral reform plebiscite conducted during the 1922 election, the 1923 election was the first to make use of the single transferable vote election system to elect councillors.
+The system used a city-wide district as had been in use before.
+The difference was now that each voter would have just one vote and the voter would mark back-up preferences on a preferential ballot.
+The system ensured that both Independent (business) candidates and Labour candidates were elected and that the most-popular candidates in each slate were elected.
+Less counting of votes was involved compared to the previous years' elections because each voter could cast just one vote in the aldermanic contest, instead of six votes each as had been the case under Plurality block voting.

+As another part of the electoral reform done at this time, the mayor was elected through Instant-runoff voting.
+This combination of STV and IRV would be used through 1927.

 Voter turnout

-There were 13,016 ballots cast out of 22,077 eligible voters, for a voter turnout of 58.9%.
+There were 13,016 votes cast out of 22,077 eligible voters, for a voter turnout of 58.9%.

 The number of spoiled votes was higher than any previous election but its exact number is unclear.
 It seems though that their presence did not have an impact on the fairness of the election.